Forex Market Sentiment

 • Monitor short-term sentiment reversals.
 A shift from bullish to bearish over a period of a few days or weeks could foreshadow a trend change, even if longer-term sentiment is still bullish.

 • Use sentiment extremes as entry/exit signals.
-Once bullish or bearish sentiment reaches very high or low levels, it’s a cue that a counter-trend move may be starting as positions are unwound.
+When bullish or bearish sentiment reaches extremely high or low levels, it indicates that a counter-trend move may start as positions are unwound.

 • Combine sentiment with technical analysis.
 Bullish/bearish divergences in sentiment compared to technical indicators like RSI, MACD, etc. can offer additional confirmation of a potential trend continuation or reversal.